fish-shell/fish-shell/doc_src/language.rst

       command ls --color=auto $argv
   end

 There are no multiline comments.
-If you want to make a comment span multiple lines, simply start each line with a ``#``.
+If you want to make a comment span multiple lines, start each line with a ``#``.

 Comments can also appear after a line like so::